-ON THIS PAGE: You will find information about how many women learn they have GTD each year and some general survival information.
+ON THIS PAGE: You will find information about how many women are diagnosed with GTD each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-Nearly all women with an HM or low-risk GTN can be cured, often with fertility-sparing surgery alone.
-PSTT can often be cured, particularly if it is found before it spreads outside the uterus.
+Nearly all women with a hydatidiform mole or low-risk gestational trophoblastic neoplasia (GTN) can be cured, often with fertility-sparing surgery alone.
+A placental site trophoblastic tumor can often be cured, particularly if it is found before it spreads outside the uterus.
 Even with faster-growing GTN, a cure may be possible with more intensive treatment with estimates at 80% to 90%.

-Survival statistics should be interpreted with caution.
-Estimates are based on data from thousands of women with this type of tumor in the United States, but the actual risk for a particular individual may differ.
+Cancer survival statistics should be interpreted with caution.
+Estimates are based on data from thousands of women with this type of tumor in the United States, so the actual risk for a particular individual may be different.
 It is not possible to tell a woman how long she will live after a diagnosis of GTD.
 Learn more about understanding statistics .